smapiot/Piral.Blazor/README.md

 }
 ```

-Note, that there is always just one `PiralAppRoot` component.
+**Note**: There is always just one `PiralAppRoot` component.
 If you did not supply one then the default `PiralAppRoot` will be used.
 If you already provided one, no other `PiralAppRoot` can be used.

 ## Running and Debugging the Pilet :rocket: